-44. The audit committee should be informed of any structural and corporate modification operations the company is planning, so the committee can analyse and report to the board beforehand on their economic conditions and accounting impact, especially, when applicable, on the proposed swap ratio.

-- 45. The risk management and control policy should identify or determine at least: - a) The different types of financial and non-financial risks the company is exposed to (including operational, technological, legal, social, environmental, political and reputational risks, including risks related to corruption), with the inclusion under financial or economic risks of contingent liabilities and other off-balance-sheet risks. - b) A risk management and control model based on different levels, a part of which will include a committee specialized in risks when sectorial regulations so establish, or the company considers appropriate. - c) The risk level the company sees as acceptable. - d) The measures devised to mitigate the impact of the risks identified, should they materialize. - e) The internal control and reporting systems to be used to control and manage the above risks, including contingent liabilities and off-balance- sheet risks.

-- 46. Companies should establish an internal risk control and management function to be exercised by one of the company's internal department or units, under the direct supervision of the audit committee or some other dedicated board committee.
-This function should be expressly charged with the following responsibilities: - a) Ensure that risk control and management systems are functioning correctly and, specifically, that all the significant risks the company is exposed to are adequately identified, managed and quantified. - b) Participate actively in the preparation of risk strategies and in key decisions about their management. - c) Ensure that risk control and management systems are mitigating risks adequately in the context of the policy defined by the board of directors.
+43. The audit committee should be empowered to meet with any company employee or manager, even ordering their appearance without the presence of another senior manager.
+Complies [X] Complies partially [] Explain [] 44.
+The audit committee should be informed of any structural and corporate modification operations the company is planning, so the committee can analyse and report to the board beforehand on their economic conditions and accounting impact, especially, when applicable, on the proposed swap ratio.
+Complies [X] Complies partially [] Explain [] Not applicable [] 45.
+The risk management and control policy should identify or determine at least: a) The different types of financial and non-financial risks the company is exposed to (including operational, technological, legal, social, environmental, political and reputational risks, including risks related to corruption), with the inclusion under financial or economic risks of contingent liabilities and other off- balance-sheet risks. b) A risk management and control model based on different levels, a part of which will include a committee specialized in risks when sectorial regulations so establish, or the company considers appropriate. c) The risk level the company sees as acceptable. d) The measures devised to mitigate the impact of the risks identified, should they materialize. e) The internal control and reporting systems to be used to control and manage the above risks, including contingent liabilities and off-balance- sheet risks.
+Complies [X] Complies partially [] Explain [] 46.
+Companies should establish an internal risk control and management function to be exercised by one of the company's internal department or units, under the direct supervision of the audit committee or some other dedicated board committee.
+This function should be expressly charged with the following responsibilities: a) Ensure that risk control and management systems are functioning correctly and, specifically, that all the significant risks the company is exposed to are adequately identified, managed and quantified. b) Participate actively in the preparation of risk strategies and in key decisions about their management. c) Ensure that risk control and management systems are mitigating risks adequately in the context of the policy defined by the board of directors.
+Complies [X] Complies partially [] Explain []